bytemerger/bytemerger.github.io/src/content/post/bit-shifting-and-bit-masking.md

 ### Conclusion

 Working with binary protocols like DNS gives you a hands-on refresher in some of the most fundamental techniques in computer science: bit masking, bit shifting, and understanding how data is laid out in memory.
-It's a beautiful intersection of theory and practicality where getting the details right really matters.
+It's a beautiful intersection of theory and practicality where getting the details right really matters. see full code implementation [here](https://github.com/bytemerger/dns-server-go)

 Check out this interesting post by [Andrew Healey](https://healeycodes.com/visualizing-chess-bitboards) on visualizing chess with bitboard and see how bit manipulation can be very efficient.